CABOMETYX Liver Cancer Asian male patient portrayal

 CABOMETYX Tablet and IV icon

-CABOMETYX was proven to help certain people with advanced kidney cancer live longer without their tumor progressing.
+CABOMETYX was proven to help certain people with advanced kidney cancer live longer without their tumor progressing in a clinical study.

 In the study: